vankessel/vankessel.github.io/blog/_posts/2024-08-08-symmetry-of-consciousness.md

 It could very well be that consciousness is the dual of something that looks nothing like it.
 Like physical reality.

-If dual, could one have still have slight precedence?
+If dual, could one still have slight precedence?
 Like oneself vs one's mirror reflection?

 Our perspective is the only of the two that can _have_ a perspective.
 So if not intrinsically primary, perhaps a kind of pseudo-primary.